 What is the Breast Screening Programme?

 The NHS Breast Screening Programme began in 1988.
-It aims to invite all women aged 50 - 70 years for breast screening once every three years.
+It aims to invite all women aged 50 years up to their 71st birthday for breast screening once every three years.
 Nationally the programme screens 1.3 million women each year and diagnoses about 10,000 breast cancers annually.
 The screening programme also offers women over 70 a free breast screen every three years.
 These women will not be sent an invitation but are encouraged to call the unit to make an appointment that suits them.

 The aim of breast screening is to detect breast cancer at an earlier stage, often before the woman is aware of any problem.
 Early detection may mean simpler and more successful treatment.
-Scientific evidence shows that regular breast screening, between the ages of 50 - 70 years, reduces the death rate from breast cancer.
+Scientific evidence shows that regular breast screening, between the ages of 50 years up to their 71st birthday, reduces the death rate from breast cancer.
 Currently the NHS Breast Screening Programme saves an estimated 1400 lives each year in England.